rahmonov/dhtestcase/README.md

 Because there were already a couple of things I needed to learn first (PostGIS, LeafletJS) and thus I didn't want to spend extra time to freshen my Flask knowledge (it is a little rusty since I haven't used it in a long time).

+## Optimization algorithm
+It is pretty straight forward:

+It iterates through all restaurants and when it finds a restaurant that overlaps with another it will first find the best direction to move the restaurant.
+It does it by moving the restaurant in different directions and comparing the resulting overlapping area.
+The direction with the least amount of overlapping area is considered the best direction.
+After finding the best direction to move the restaurant it will move the restaurant in that direction until there is no overlapping area between the restaurants.

+As the algorithm does not change the shape of the polygon but simply translates it, the area will not change.

 ## Setting up

 ```